Jakobo/jakobo.github.com/_posts/draft-eval_script_nodes.md

 [Eval for JSON with createScriptNode](https://gist.github.com/3279693#file_createscriptnode.js)

-While this code definitely makes it possible to do more harm than good (we're stepping around JSLint/Hint eval checks here, people), the upside is huge when you're evaluating code and need to understand at what line something is failing on.
+While this code definitely makes it possible to do more harm than good (we're stepping around JSLint/Hint eval checks), the upside is huge when you're evaluating code and need to understand at what line something is failing on.
+In the case of a module loading system, having both the upside of eval and the upside of an embedded script tag is a huge win for developers.